Midas-Protocol/contracts/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: For any new feature requests (resolves an issue, UX improvement or addition, etc)
+about: For any new feature requests (resolves an issue, UX improvement or addition) etc)
 title: 'FEATURE: '
 labels: ":sparkles: [Feature]"